“Do any of you feel pain anywhere?”

 Chrysocolla: teaching stone and stone of communication.

-I send my thanks to the Universe as I pay your worth to become my.
+I send my thanks to the Universe as I pay your worth to become mine.

 ◇ ◇ ◇ ◇ ◇